Did you know that 69 percent of Americans are “somewhat worried” about climate change? 29 percent are reported to be “very worried.”

-When the world’s leaders came together in 2015, they hoped that they could arrive at an agreement for dealing with climate change.
+When the world’s leaders came together in 2015, they hoped that they could agree to deal with climate change.
 We’d been here before in Copenhagen in 2009.

-Last time it ended in failure.
+Last time it failed.
 Fortunately, this time the determination to get an agreement was successful.

 The agreement was signed by almost every state.
 It sets out to fight climate change and deal with the consequences of global warming.
 The task was to reduce global greenhouse gas emissions.